 The Animal Inspector is the local agent of the Massachusetts Bureau of Animal Health and is appointed by the Board of Selectmen.
 He is responsible for matters of animal health as relates to public safety.
-The Animal Inspectors responsibilities are:
+The responsibilities of the Animal Inspector include:

-The annual animal census of farm animals - Yearly inspection of properties to count and log the numbers and health of farm animals in the town of Topsfield.
-At this time the vaccines, habitat, and feed stores are checked.
-This information is then filed with the Massachusetts Bureau of Animal Health.
-During the time of the Topsfield Fair, animal holding facilities at the Fairgrounds are checked frequently and barns are informed of new state policies.
+The Annual Census of Farm Animals - Yearly state-mandated inspection of properties to count and log the numbers and health of farm animals in the town of Topsfield.
+Additionally, the Animal Inspector may review vaccine records, habitat and feed stores.
+This information is filed with the Massachusetts Bureau of Animal Health.
+During the Topsfield Fair, animal holding facilities at the Fairgrounds are checked frequently and barn owners/managers/users are informed of new state policies.

-- Animal Bites - Ordering the quarantine of animals which have bitten a person or other animal.
+- Animal Bites - Ordering the quarantine of animals that have bitten a person or other animal.

-- Wild animals - Capture of wild animals that show signs of illness or feral animals that bite humans or other domestic animals in order to test for rabies.
+- Wild animals - Capture of wild animals that show signs of illness or feral animals that have bitten humans or other domestic animals in order to test for rabies.

-- Testing - The Animal Inspector also collects and transfers animals/birds for testing by the Bureau of Animal Health (ie West Nile Virus, Rabies).
+- Testing - The Animal Inspector also collects and transfers animals/birds for testing by the Bureau of Animal Health (ie Rabies).

 |Peter Mulholland||Animal Inspector||Home Phone: (978) 887-8215, Cell Phone: (978) 790-1272|